 Items to be presented during the enrolment include:

-Upon completion of 3 years in a SMP, students get to choose their path, either by obtaining a high school for vocational education known as Sekolah Menahga Kejuruan (SMK) or to continue their education at a senior high school, Sekolah Menahga Atas (SMA) where in the third year, students will get to choose 3 specialisations, which are:
+Upon completion of 3 years in an SMP, students get to choose their path, either by obtaining a high school for vocational education known as Sekolah Menahga Kejuruan (SMK) or continuing their education at a senior high school, Sekolah Menahga Atas (SMA) where in the third year, students will get to choose 3 specialisations, which are:

 Tertiary Education in Indonesia